yclas/documentation/currency-converter-widget.md

 It's really simple to create and use this widget:

-1. Login to your admin panel
+1. Login to your admin panel.
 2. Go to **Appearance** -> **Widgets**.
 3. Find the Currency Converter Widget and press **Create**.
 4. Choose **where do you want the widget displayed** and **the name of the widget** that will be displayed in your website.